solliancenet/azure-synapse-analytics-workshop-400/day-01/lab02-data-integration-part-2.md

 top5Products.show(100)
 ```

-This results in the following output, which displays the top five preferred products per user:
+The output displays the top five preferred products per user:

 ![The top five preferred products are displayed per user.](media/notebook-top-products-top-5-preferred-output.png "Top 5 preferred products")

-Next, we create a new cell to compare the number of top preferred products to the top five preferred products per customer:
+This cell compares the number of top preferred products to the top five preferred products per customer:

 ```python
 %%pyspark
 print('before filter: ', topPreferredProducts.count(), ', after filter: ', top5Products.count())
 ```

-The output of this cell is: `before filter:  9662384 , after filter:  822044`.
+The output is `before filter:  7, after filter:  5`.

-Finally, we calculate the top five products overall, based on those that are both preferred by customers and purchased the most:
+Finally, this cell calculates the top five products overall, based on those that are both preferred by customers and purchased the most.

 ```python
 %%pyspark